ZacharyChim/atzack/content/posts/2019-02-27--w3schools-flex/index.md

 ![Flex Responsive Web Page](w3schools-flex.jpg)

 Today we are going to continue with our W3Schools series and learn how to create [responsive layout](https://zacklive.com/w3schools-web-layout/) with **Flexbox**.
 Using Flexbox for responsive design the a norm now at the beginning of 2019.
-If you are not familiar with Flexbox, you can check out the tutorial by W3Schools:
+If you are not familiar with Flexbox, check out the tutorial by W3Schools:

 * [W3Schools Flexbox Tutorial](https://www.w3schools.com/css/css3_flexbox.asp)

+The Flexbox Example of today:

 * [Flexbox Responsive Layout Exxample](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_make_a_website)